utilmeta/utype/docs/en/guide/func.md

 # > 610
 ```

-As you can see, a private parameter passed in as a name is ignored, but a private parameter passed in as a sequential parameter is accepted and processed
+As you can see, a private parameter passed in as a name is ignored, but a private parameter passed in positional is accepted and processed

 If you need to prevent private parameters from being passed in at all, you can declare that they are only allowed to be passed by name, as shown in
 ```python